 Even if you see people doing that in the gym, do not copy their lousy technique no matter how much weight you can lift.

 That is a sure way to stress your knees.

 Squatting below parallel is the way to go.

-Here is a great video from Mehdi of http://stronglifts.com on squatting below parallel.
+Here is an excellent video from Mehdi of stronglifts.com on squatting below parallel.

-He speaks about squatting low enough so your hip joint is below your knee joint about 2:30 into the video.
+He speaks about sitting low enough, so your hip joint is below your knee joint about 2:30 into the video.

-This is an excellent primer on how to squat with proper squat form.
+This video is an excellent primer on how to squat with proper squat form.

-Every week you can go up by 2.5 or 5 pounds, just like Milo did with his calf that he carried around, so as it was growing bigger, he was getting stronger.
+Every week you can go up by 2.5 or 5 pounds, just like Milo did with his calf that he carried around, so as it was growing more massive, he was getting stronger.

 Another chief benefit of doing squats is the emotional strength that you can get from squats.